 She received her bachelor’s degree in mathematics from Penn State University and received her Juris Doctor degree from the University of Pennsylvania Law School.

-He joined the board in 2012 and serves on the finance and governance committees.
+Roland joined the board in 2015 and serves on the government funding and legislation committee.

 Philip G. Kircher, Esq.

 Philip G. Kircher, Esq., is an attorney with Cozen O’Connor, an international law firm headquartered in Philadelphia.
 He handles a wide variety of complex commercial litigation in state and federal courts including securities, antitrust, shareholders’ rights, business and real estate joint ventures, corporate governance, breach of fiduciary duties and general breach of contract matters.

 He is a fellow of the American College of Trial Lawyers and he serves as a judge pro tempore in state court in Philadelphia.
 He was selected a Pennsylvania “Super Lawyer” by his peers, appearing in Philadelphia magazine and Pennsylvania Super Lawyers.
 He is an animal welfare advocate and has provided pro bono services to numerous agencies.